slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"What is now proved, was once only imagined."
 -- William Blake*

-> *"I don't dream at night, I dream all day.
+> *"I don’t dream at night, I dream all day.
 I dream for a living."
 -- Steven Spielberg*

 > *"Negativity is the enemy of creativity."
 -- David Lynch*

 > *"Chaos is needed for innovation.
 Structure makes those ideas useful."
--- simonsinek@x*
+-- Simon Sinek*

 ### How to find good ideas?